darrenldl/ProVerif-ATP/README.md

 - `proverif2.00/`

   - This is a modified copy of ProVerif version 2.00.
 We intend to submit the modifications to the original authors for integrations later on.
 We license our modifications using the exact same license (GPL) used by ProVerif 2.00.
+- `examples/`
+  - This contains all the protocol specification and related files used in the benchmark

 ## Acknowledgement